 If you would like to learn more about surveying licensure in general, including the process for obtaining a professional surveyor license, visit our licensure section.

 State and territorial surveying licensure boards grant professional surveyor licenses in the United States.
 Collectively, these boards make up NCEES.
 While the licensure process is generally the same in each state, some specific requirements vary.
 Look up requirements and contact information for state licensing boards.

-For those who have registered for an exam, NCEES offers study materials featuring items retired from its actual exam banks (with solutions).
-These study materials are designed to provide an idea of the types of material you can expect on exam day.
+For those who have registered for an exam, NCEES offers exam preparation materials designed to familiarize candidates with the material they can expect on exam day.

 Issues affecting licensure

 Licensure is not a static process.
-To protect the public’s health, safety, and welfare, it adapts to the changing nature of the built environment.
+To protect the health, safety, and welfare of the public, licensure adapts to the changing nature of the built environment.
 Each year, NCEES leadership assigns committees and task forces to research various issues affecting licensure and to propose changes to NCEES policy when necessary.
-Then, once a year, the voting members of NCEES—state licensing boards—gather to make policy decisions.
+Then, once a year, the voting members of NCEES—that is, state licensing boards—gather to make policy decisions.